This article will give you an overview of the true ECN vs Standard account. Then demonstrate which one is more competitive.

 - Some traders use a robot or EA (expert adviser) that might work better when it does not have to account for separate fixed commission.

-At the end of the day, your preferences must be taken in to account when choosing an ECN vs Standard account.
+At the end of the day, your preferences must be taken in to account when choosing between an ECN vs Standard account.
 However, if you are looking for the most cost effective account type, then the ECN account is the one to choose.